collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 $ git clone https://github.com/USERNAME/REPOSITORY.git
 # Clones a repository to your computer
-Use git fetch to retrieve new work done by other people.
-Fetching from a repository grabs all the new remote-tracking branches and tags without merging those changes into your own branches.
-If you already have a local repository with a remote URL set up for the desired project, you can grab all the new information by using git fetch *remotename* in the terminal:

 For every branch foo in the remote repository, a corresponding remote-tracking branch refs/remotes/origin/foo is created in your local repository.
 You can usually abbreviate such remote-tracking branch names to origin/foo

 remote-tracking branch (i.e., a branch fetched from a remote repository)

+non-fast-forward updates were rejected.
+This means that you must retrieve, or "fetch," the upstream changes

 git fetch, git merge, git pull
+Use git fetch to retrieve new work done by other people.
+Fetching from a repository grabs all the new remote-tracking branches and tags without merging those changes into your own branches.
+If you already have a local repository with a remote URL set up for the desired project, you can grab all the new information by using git fetch *remotename* in the terminal:
 $ git fetch remotename
 # Fetches updates made to a remote repository (add a remote first, if needed)
 Otherwise, you can always add a new remote and then fetch. https://help.github.com/articles/adding-a-remote